About the degree programme

 Societies and clubs

-There are several societies related to the history of art at The University of Edinburgh.
+There are several societies related to the history of art at the University of Edinburgh.
 These include:

 • History of Art Society